-On Friday, April 28, seniors from the Electrical and Computer Engineering Department (ECE) at the University of Massachusetts Amherst will display and demonstrate 28 creative electronic inventions for the public.
-ECE will be hosting its 27th annual Senior Design Project Day on campus, when 28 teams of seniors will unveil a high-tech floor show for the electronics of the future.
-The public review of these senior design projects happens at the Gunness Engineering Student Center of Marcus Hall on the UMass Amherst campus from 10:00 a.m. to 2:00 p.m., when students will display their devices, demonstrate their functions, and answer questions from visitors on an individual basis.
+On Friday, April 28, seniors from the Electrical and Computer Engineering Department (ECE) at the University of Massachusetts Amherst displayed and demonstrated 28 creative electronic inventions for the public.
+ECE hosted its 27th annual Senior Design Project Day on campus, when 28 teams of seniors unveiled a high-tech floor show for the electronics of the future.
+The public review of these senior design projects happened at the Gunness Engineering Student Center of Marcus Hall on the UMass Amherst campus from 10:00 a.m. to 2:00 p.m., when students displayed their devices, demonstrated their functions, and answered questions from visitors on an individual basis.
 See full descriptions of all projects.

-This year’s senior design projects include a virtual umpiring system embedded into home plate for automatically calling balls and strikes; a device to sniff out active cell phones in classrooms during tests, an electronic system to help autistic people recognize emotions; and a drone submarine to gather data on river herring.
-Other clever projects include an automatic first-down tracker, an electronic device for travelers to monitor their baggage, wallets, and laptops, a customized prosthetic controlled by brain waves, and a fully-automated hydroponic system for apartment-dwellers.
+This year’s senior design projects included: a virtual umpiring system embedded into home plate for automatically calling balls and strikes; a device to sniff out active cell phones in classrooms during tests; an electronic system to help autistic people recognize emotions; and a drone submarine to gather data on river herring.
+Other clever projects included an automatic first-down tracker, an electronic device for travelers to monitor their baggage, wallets, and laptops, a customized prosthetic controlled by brain waves, and a fully-automated hydroponic system for apartment-dwellers.

 Senior Design Day is literally the capstone of the ECE education.
 “The Senior Design Project is not only the culminating project in the ECE curriculum,” says T. Baird Soules, the department’s director of experiential learning, “but it is also where students broaden their skill base by making presentations, working in teams, and staying within their budgets.”